 InJAC is made up of volunteer members who choose one or two specialty areas (work groups), where they can most effectively lend their expertise.
 Each Work Group has the goal of tackling issues that fall within their purview, as well as supporting the efforts of other Work Groups when efforts can be combined for greater impact.
 Here is a summary of our Work Groups:

-This group is working towards creating a program that provides Medicare/Medicaid reimbursement for asthma educators in Indiana.
-We will also look at data from other states that have been successful in this effort, and work together to make this a national practice.
+Utilizing data from other states, advocating with policy makers and that have been successful in this effort, and work together to make this a national practice.

-This group created the statewide AMP.
-Meetings are on hiatus and updates are being sent regarding dissemination of, and education about, the Asthma Management Plans.
-This group also created surveys that are being sent to all Indiana School Nurses about the state of asthma in their schools and their students’ usage of ANY AMP/AAP.
+Provided management and oversight to the AMP This group also created surveys that are being sent to all Indiana School Nurses about the state of asthma in their schools and their students’ usage of ANY AMP/AAP.

 Need to Contact InJAC Staff?